BanaanKiamanesh/Arduino-NRF24L01-Based-Radio-PCB/README.md

 # Arduino n nRF24L01 Based Radio Controller PCB

->This is a Arduino Based Radio Controller PCB gerber files!
+>This the gerbers of a Arduino Based Radio Controller PCB!
-This has a usb-mini port on it that helps for programming or maybe sending Serial data into the computer.
+This has a USB-mini port on it that helps for programming or maybe sending Serial data into the computer.

 ### **Sorry, the Schematic is missing, but the components are writen down below:**